Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Efficient optimization of the LP relaxation

-\begin{remark}[$\ell_1$ versus $\ell_2$ balancing norm] Approximate Matrix Balancing is sometimes defined with the $\ell_2$ norm~\citep{CohMadTsiVla17,OstRabYou16} rather than the $\ell_1$ norm in~\eqref{eq:bal:approx} and in, e.g.,~\citep{AltPar20bal,NemRot99} (see~\citep[Remark 1.1]{AltPar20bal}).
-However, the $\ell_1$ norm in the definition~\eqref{eq:bal:approx} is critical for approximating $\MMC$ as it gives the necessary error bound for our rounding step.
-Moreover, the $\ell_1$ imbalance has natural graph theoretic and probabilistic interpretations for $\MMC$ (Remark~\ref{rem:FE}).
-See also~\citep{AltWeeRig17} for a similar discussion in the context of Optimal Transport. \end{remark}

-We now state the main result of this section: a reduction from the optimization step in $\ApproxMMC$ (see line~\ref{line:ammc:opt} of Algorithm~\ref{alg:fra}) to approximately balancing the matrix $K = \exp[-\eta W]$ to accuracy $\delta = \Theta(\eps/(\Wmax \diamG)$, where $\eta = \Theta((\log m)/\eps)$.
+We now state the main result of this section: a reduction from the optimization step in the algorithmic framework described in \S\ref{sec:fra}, to approximately balancing the matrix $K = \exp[-\eta W]$ to accuracy $\delta = \Theta(\eps/(\Wmax \diamG))$, where $\eta = \Theta((\log m)/\eps)$.
 The upshot is that this allows us to leverage known near-linear time algorithms for approximate Matrix Balancing.